 What will happen if you join the study?

-If you would like to participate in this study, you will be invited to attend a visit with STAREE staff at your General Practice clinic, local study centre or linked community venue.
+If you would like to participate in this study, you will be invited to attend a visit with STAREE staff at either your General Practice clinic, local study centre, linked community venue or over the phone.

-- You will be able to ask STAREE staff any questions you have about the study
+- Ask STAREE staff any questions you have about the study,

-- STAREE staff will ask you about your medical history and current medication use
+- Discuss your medical history and current medication use with STAREE staff,

-- You will have some basic measurements taken (height, blood pressure etc.)
+- Take some basic measurements (height, blood pressure etc.)

 Once you have consented to participate in the study, you will be asked to:

-- Attend a visit with your GP to ensure they are happy for you to participate
+- Attend an appointment with your GP to ensure they are happy for you to participate

 - Check your pathology results

 You will then be required to attend annual study visits, for a period of approximately 5 years, where you will undergo memory and physical ability tests and physical measurements

 Who is eligible to take part in STAREE?